sluest/FermatCY/README.md

 ## Reference
 If you use this code, please cite the following paper:
 ```
-"The Tadpole Conjecture in the Interior of Moduli Space," Severin Lüst and Max Wiesner.
+"The Tadpole Conjecture in the Interior of Moduli Space," Severin Lüst and Max Wiesner, [arXiv:2211.05128 [hep-th]].
 ```